-Recognizing this need, Toronto Community Housing Corporation (TCHC) and FRAM Building Group have formed a partnership to revitalize the Allenbury Gardens community and replace all 127 social housing units, intensify the site and create a mixed-income and mixed-tenure community.
-Furthermore, the revitalization of Allenbury Gardens will also create a transit-supportive community, as it is within a 10 minute walk of the Don Mills subway and regional bus station.
+Recognizing this need, TCHC and FRAM Building Group formed a partnership to revitalize the Allenbury Gardens community and replace all 127 social housing units, intensify the site, and create a mixed-income and mixed-tenure community.
+The revitalization of Allenbury Gardens will also create a transit-supportive community, as it is within a 10 minute walk of the Don Mills subway and regional bus station.

 In support of the application for an Official Plan and Zoning By-law Amendment, Urban Strategies prepared a Planning Rationale report, a Housing Issues report and a Community Services and Facilities study, while also working with other members of the consultant team to create a site plan that responded appropriately to the varying land uses surrounding the site, and a new and improved public pedestrian realm.
 The Zoning By-law Amendment for the site was approved in early 2013.

 In late 2016, Urban Strategies was retained to lead the Site Plan Approvals process for Phase 2.1 of the project.
 This phase includes the construction of 28 rental townhouse units, a 75-unit rental apartment building, a 207-unit market condominium building, 8 market townhouse units, and construction of a public park.
 Urban Strategies has been working collaboratively with TCHC, FRAM Building Group, municipal staff and the broader consultant team to advance the approvals process, which includes assisting with ongoing issues resolution, processing a Minor Variance application, and providing strategic advice throughout the approvals process.